XFuryuss/Mocab-s-brain/README.md

 # Mocab-s-brain
-Brain for Mocab coded in C (it only supports one function)
+Brain for Mocab coded in multiple languages